arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 - Learn how to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE.
 - Learn how to configure Modbus RTU for Opta™ using Arduino PLC IDE.
-- Learn how to verify that Opta™ has been correctly set up using a Modbus RTU communication example.
+- Learn to verify that Opta™ has been correctly set up using a Modbus RTU communication example.

 ## Required Hardware and Software